hainayanda/Draftsman/README.md

 |    |____myView
 ```

-the compatible type to be passed in closure are:
+the compatible type to be passed in the closure are:
 * any descendant of `UIView`
 * any descendant of `UIViewController`

 If you pass `UIViewController`, it will be automatically added `UIViewController` view as a child and put the `UIViewController` as a child of its current `UIViewController`.
-You could insert component as much as you need, it will fit all the View just like how you write it.
+You could insert components as much as you need, it will fit all the Views just like how you write it.

 ***